 - KID GJB2, GJB6 (keratitis, ichthyosis, and deafness)

-- CHIME PIGL (colobomas of the eye, heart defects, ichthyosis, mental retardation, and ear defects)
+- CHIME PIGL (colobomas of the eye, heart defects, ichthyosis, intellectual disability, and ear defects)

-- Netherton sydrome SPINK5 (ichthyosis, erythroderma, hair shaft defects, atopic features)
+- Netherton syndrome SPINK5 (ichthyosis, erythroderma, hair shaft defects, atopic features)

 - Refsum disease PHYH/PEX7 (ichthyosis and pigmentary retinopathy).

 Ichthyosis is usually a clinical diagnosis.
 Genetic testing is available in some centres and prenatal testing may be available for X-linked ichthyosis.

 Recessive X-linked ichthyosis is confirmed by absent steroid sulphatase in fibroblasts and elevated plasma cholesterol sulfate levels.

 - Thick, hyperkeratotic stratum corneum

 - Reduced or absent granular cell layer and filaggrin in ichthyosis vulgaris